napatthorn/talkyard-prod-one/docs/how-restore-backup.md

 ## How restore a Talkyard backup

-If your server suddenly disappears, then, to restore a backup on another server, you can do as follows.
+If your server suddenly disappears, then, to restore a backup on a new server, you can do as follows.

-Install Talkyard on a new server, following the instructions in https://github.com/debiki/talkyard-prod-one/blob/master/README.md.
+Install Talkyard on that new server, following the instructions in https://github.com/debiki/talkyard-prod-one/blob/master/README.md.

 Login to the new server, and run the commands below.